 The number of shares outstanding for a publicly traded company is the total number of shares held by investors in the company.
-The number includes share purchased on the stock market and held by individual investors as well as institutional investors like mutual funds, exchange-traded funds and pension funds.
-Also included in the shares outstanding are shares held by insiders such as company founders and officers.
+The number includes issued shares purchased on the stock market and held by individual investors as well as institutional investors, like mutual funds, exchange-traded funds and pension funds.
+So, it includes common stock and preferred stock.

 Calculating Shares Outstanding

 The market cap is shown on the stock price screen of financial websites like Yahoo!
 Finance and MarketWatch.
-For example, on March 4, 2011, Ford had a listed market capitalization of $51.19 billion and a share price of $14.33.
-Dividing the price into the market cap gives shares outstanding of approximately 3.572 billion.
+That's the value of all the outstanding shares.
+For example, on Oct.
+29, 2022, Ford Motor Co. had a listed market capitalization of $52.27 billion and a share price of $13.27 on MarketWatch.
+Dividing the market cap by the price gives shares outstanding of approximately 3.94 billion.

-Float and Restricted Shares
+Float vs. Restricted Shares

 A discussion of shares outstanding includes understanding restricted shares and float.
 Restricted shares are those shares owned by insiders not available for trading on the market.
-The founders of Google own billions of dollars of Google shares, but these shares will not be trading in the stock market.
-The float is the number of shares available for buying and selling on the market.
-The float is the shares not restricted and not owned by company insiders.
+The founders or top executives of a company may own significant quantities of shares that won't be available for sale on the open stock market.

-The market capitalization was used above to back into the shares outstanding, and the published market caps are calculated by multiplying the current share price times the published shares outstanding.
+The market capitalization was used above to calculate the shares outstanding, and the published market caps are calculated by multiplying the current share price times the published shares outstanding.

 Earnings Per Share